sumoprojects/sumokoin/README.md

 * Enter the port number of the Wallet RPC in the box labeled "Daemon PORT" (will be `18081` if you used the above example).

+* Enter the username and password that you want to use in their respective feilds

 * Click on "Save changes"

+## Info on server authentication
+It is reccommended that you specify a username/password with your wallet rpc.
+This can be done by starting your wallet rpc with `monero-wallet-rpc --rpc-bind-port 18081 --rpc-login username:password --wallet-file /path/walletfile` where "username:password" is the username and password that you want to use, seperated by a colon.
+Alternatively, you can use the `--restricted-rpc` flag with the wallet rpc like so `./monero-wallet-rpc --testnet --rpc-bind-port 2808 --restricted-rpc --wallet-file testnetWallet`.